cositools/cosi-setup/README.md

     --root=[version]     Download the given ROOT version.
 Format must be "x.yy" --root=[GitHub tag]  Download the ROOT version with the given tag.
 Format must be "vx-yy-zz", "vx-yy-zz-patches", or "master"
     --root=[path]        Use the version of ROOT found in the path.
 The path cannot be of the format "x.yy", "vx-yy-zz", "vx-yy-zz-patches", or "master"
     The (currently) supported ROOT versions are stored in the file "allowed-versions.txt".
-The format is xyy, e.g. 628 for ROOT version 6.28.
+The format is major.minor, e.g. 6.28.
     If you need/want to test/use a different ROOT version, please change this file.

 --geant=[options: empty (default), path to existing GEANT4 installation]
     --geant=           Download and install the latest compatible version (default).
     --geant=[path]     Use the version of Geant4 found in the path.
 If it is not compatible, the script will stop with an error.
     The (currently) supported GEANT4 versions are stored in the file "allowed-versions.txt".
-The format is xy, e.g. 102 for GEANT4 version 10.2.
+The format is major.minor, e.g. 11.2.
     If you need/want to test/use a different GEANT4 version, please change this file.

 --heasoft=[options: empty, heasoft, off, cfitsio (default), or path to existing HEASoft installation]